 A PS for those in a Heavy Place

-As I've written this week's prompt I've been very aware that there have been times in my own journey where joy seemed to go missing and seemed impossible.
+As I've written this week's prompt, I've been very aware that there have been times in my own journey when joy seemed to go missing and seemed impossible.

 If you find yourself in that place - I see you.
 I feel you.
 I stand with you in it.

-I don't have any answers other than to acknowledge where you are and to encourage you to hold onto the hope that there is a different place (a lighter one) on the otherside of the dark place you find myself in.
+I don't have any answers other than to acknowledge where you are and to encourage you to hold onto the hope that there is a different place (a lighter one) on the other side of the dark place you find yourself in.